-BLUE: 18-gauge wire, printed [FRONT LIGHT SECTION] #925 RIGHT FRONT TURN SIGNAL; this wire is the turn signal power and goes to the turn signal switch.
-This wire has interrupted switched power from the turn signal flasher any time the right turn signal is activated, and the ignition is in the ON position.
+BLUE: 18 gauge wire, printed [HEADLIGHT SECTION A] #925 >>TO RIGHT FRONT TURN SIGNAL>>, this wire is the turn signal power, and goes to the turn signal switch.
+This wire has interrupted switched power from the turn signal flasher any time the right turn signal is activated and the ignition is in the ON position.
 It also receives interrupted battery power from the hazard flasher any time the hazard switch is in the ON position.

-ENGINE SECTION
+ENGINE SECTION A

 Engine Section consists of eight wires, some of which may or may not have already been re-routed to other places in the vehicle.
-These wires connect to the oil pressure and coolant temperature sending units for gauges or indicator lights, the coil or ignition system, an A/C compressor, and an electric choke on a carburetor.
+These wires connect to the oil pressure and coolant temperature sending units for gauges or lights, the coil or ignition system, the A/C compressor clutch, and an electric choke on a carburetor.
 There are also wires for those with hydraulic brake switches.
 If you re-routed the brake switch wires of your harness inside the vehicle because you have a pedal mounted switch, your brake switch instructions will follow later in the manual.
-Be aware, the large gauge Purple wire in this section wire is for the Starter Solenoid and will be covered in the Start/Charge portion of this manual.
+Likewise, the last wire is for the Starter Solenoid and will be covered in the Start/Charge Section.
+Locations of all of these components will vary from vehicle to vehicle, so no specific routing instructions can be given.

-All wires of the Engine Section have ample length to account for the numerous ways components can be mounted inside an engine compartment.
+All wires of the Engine Section have ample length to account for the numerous way components can be mounted inside an engine compartment.
 For example, an ignition box mounted on the inner fender requires more length of wire than a firewall mounted coil.